 - Alcohol and drug use/distractions.
 According to the Centers for Disease Control and Prevention (CDC), nearly half of all fatal pedestrian accidents in 2019 involved an intoxicated driver or pedestrian.
-Pedestrian accidents are also more likely when drivers and pedestrians are distracted.
+Pedestrian accidents are also more likely with distracted drivers and pedestrians.
 Distractions include eating, grooming, fiddling with audio or navigation devices, or texting and driving (which is illegal in Texas, according to Texas Transportation Code § 545.4251).

 Other Contributing Factors